ruixiangcui/AGIEval/README.md

 # AGIEval
-This repository contains information about AGIEval, data, and code of baseline systems for the benchmark.
+This repository contains information about AGIEval, data, code and output of baseline systems for the benchmark.

 # Introduction
 AGIEval is a human-centric benchmark specifically designed to evaluate the general abilities of foundation models in tasks pertinent to human cognition and problem-solving.